jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 987.0
+>The increase in cases from yesterday to today: 732.0
 >
->The last time cases per day were this high was May 21 2021: 5 days ago.
+>The last time cases per day were this high was May 26 2021: 1 day ago.
 >
->The case rate then was 1004 cases.
+>The case rate then was 987 cases.
 >
->The last time cases per day were lower than this was May 25 2021: 1 day ago.
+>The last time cases per day were lower than this was May 25 2021: 2 days ago.
 >
 >The case rate then was 727 cases.